ssfsx17/sky-islands/readable.md

 ### Imperial Actions Phase

-Possible Imperial actions should make sense based on your island's starting situation, and everything you have done which the imperials were able to identify as coming from your island.
+Possible Imperial actions should make sense based on your island’s starting situation, and everything you have done which the imperials were able to identify as coming from your island.
 If your island has sufficient Fortifications, then the effectiveness of Imperial Actions